 Writing a Will can be a straight forward process, however more often than not there are factors that must be considered as part of that process.
 It is self evident that a person wishing to make a Will must have the capacity to do so, however a recent case has also highlighted the need for knowledge and approval of its contents; a point that some may believe obvious but in this area, something that can be overlooked or misinterpreted.

 Serving in the armed forces will naturally mean spending time overseas, but what about your life at home while you are away?
 If you are looking to buy or sell your home and then are deployed, there will be matters to arrange, and with you not contactable this could lead to unnecessary delay or even the house purchase or sale falling through.
-Sophie Flack, Residential Conveyancing Executive, explains here how a Power of Attorney could help you keep things on track.
+Sarah Brooks, Head of our Residential Property team, explains here how a Power of Attorney could help you keep things on track.

 When choosing a law firm to assist you in safeguarding your family’s future through a Will or Lasting Power of Attorney, it can be hard to decide.
 That’s why being a member of ‘Solicitors for the Elderly’ (SFE) is part of a unique offering that Warner Goodman LLP can give to those unsure of how best to protect their family assets and security.
 Caroline Johnstone, Private Client Lawyer, here explains why having this qualification means we’re well suited for you to put your affairs in order.

 September is World Alzheimer’s Month; a time to raise awareness of the impact this illness has on those diagnosed as well as their family and friends.
 None of us know what is around the corner and unfortunately cases of Alzheimer’s, dementia and other incapacitating diseases are rising.